newaz2580/newaz2580/README.md

 ### 👨‍💻 About Me

 Hello!
-I'm Mohammad Shahnowaz, a passionate Full Stack Web Developer from Bangladesh.
+I'm Mohammad Shahnowaz, a passionate Frontend Web Developer from Bangladesh.

 🌱 I’m currently exploring **Next.js**
-🛠️ I’m working on a **tourism website project**
+🛠️ I’m working on a **profast website project**
 📚 Constantly learning and improving my stack with modern tools

 ---